The Alaska Online With Libraries (OWL) Program

 - Before making your purchase, you must receive approval from the OWL program manager.

-Applications are due by Friday, March 30.
-Review of applications will take place the first week of April.
+Applications are due by Monday, April 30.
+Return application via email to Daniel Cornwall or fax at 907-465-2151 with "Attention Daniel" on the cover sheet.
 If your application meets our guidelines, we will send you written approval for your purchase.
 After receiving your equipment and/or software, send us your receipts for reimbursement (up to $1,500) from the Alaska Library Network.

 Please don't hesitate to ask questions!
 Email Daniel Cornwall, OWL program manager.